apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

 // Finally, we printed the results to the terminal. console.log(results);
 // In the bonus chapter, we saved the files to a CSV,
-// but will skip that for now.
+// but we will skip that for now.
 ```

-> If some of the code is hard to understand for you, please review the [Basics of data collection]({{@link data_collection_basics.md}}) section again, because we will not go through the details again in this section about crawling.
+> If some of the code is hard to understand for you, please review the [Basics of data collection]({{@link data_collection_basics.md}}) section.
+We will not go through the details again in this section about crawling.

 ## [](#next) Next up